sandeepkumar17/td-dev.to/blog-posts/chatgpt/chatgpt-prompts-for-developers.md

 Prompt Example:
 ```
-"Could you please explain how this C# function works?".
+Could you please explain how this C# function works?
-INSERT YOUR CODE HERE
+[Enter your code here]
 ```

-**6. Optimizing Code:** ChatGPT can help in optimizing the code to enhance performance or readability and make your code lean and efficient.
+**6. Optimizing Code:** ChatGPT can help optimize the code to enhance performance or readability and make your code lean and efficient.

 Prompt Example:
 ```
-"Here’s a function I wrote in JavaScript that prints first n Fibonacci Numbers.
-Could you suggest any optimizations for better performance?"
+Here’s a function I wrote in JavaScript that prints first n Fibonacci Numbers.
+Could you suggest any optimizations for better performance?
-INSERT YOUR CODE HERE
+[Enter your code here]
 ```

 **7. Create Unit Tests:** You can use ChatGPT to automate the unit testing by writing test cases for you.